amoshyc/bloguh/content/posts/2017/cheatsheet.md

 ## Expansion

-Only 5 expansions is supported per post.
+Only 8 expansions are supported per post.

 {{% expansion "Click to Open" %}}
 test